International Citizens Insurance Logo

 Policy Year: The amount of time from the effective date of the policy that comprises one full year.
 For example, if the effective date begins April 14, 2009, the policy year will end at midnight, April 13, 2010.

-Political Evacuation: Often lumped together with non-medical or security evacuation, political evacuation is for situations where one is either trapped, or expelled, or at risk due to civil uprisings, riots, military coups, political unrest, or being identified as a “persona non grata” in the country you are visiting.
+Political Evacuation: Often lumped together with non-medical or security evacuations, political evacuation is for situations where one is either trapped, expelled, or at risk due to civil uprisings, riots, military coups, political unrest, or being identified as a “persona non grata” in the country being visited.
 Security evacuations (necessary for impending natural disasters, etc.) are different from political evacuations.
-Political evacuations are for situations of political instability, civil unrest, or military action.
-Coverage is sometimes dependent on the United States Department of State, Bureau of Consular Affairs, or similar government organization of the insured person’s home country, ordering the evacuation of all non-emergency government personnel from the host country.
+Political evacuations are typically used in situations of political instability, civil unrest, or military action.
+Coverage is sometimes dependent on the United States Department of State, Bureau of Consular Affairs, or a similar government organization in the insured person’s home country, which may order the evacuation of all non-emergency government personnel from the host country.

 Pre-certification: The need to check with the insurance company before receiving medical care, generally for major medical procedures, to confirm if the medical care received will be covered by the insurance company.

-Premium: Payment for insurance, the amount paid by the insured to the insurance company for health insurance coverage.
+Premium: The amount paid by the insured to the insurance company for health insurance coverage.

-Preventive Care (see; Wellness Benefit, Well-care): Medical care given in advance of symptoms to prevent illness or injury.
-Generally includes emphasis on healthy behavior, regular testing, screening for diseases, routine physical examinations, and immunizations.
+Preventive Care: Medical care given in advance of symptoms to prevent illness or injury.
+Generally, this includes an emphasis on healthy behaviors, regular testing and screening for diseases, routine physical examinations, and immunizations.

 Quarantine: Mandatory isolation or restrictions on where you can go, intended to stop a contagious disease from spreading.

-Refund: Cash or credit or voucher for future travel that you get from a travel agent, tour operator, airline, cruise line, or other travel suppliers, or any credit, recovery, or reimbursement you get from your employer, another insurance company, a credit card issuer or any other entity.
+Refund: Cash, credit, or voucher for future travel that you get from a travel agent, tour operator, airline, cruise line, or other travel suppliers, or any credit, recovery, or reimbursement you get from your employer, another insurance company, a credit card issuer, or any other entity.

 Remote Transportation: If you experience a medical problem that is not immediately life-threatening, but severe enough to result in death or permanent disability if not treated right away, Remote Transportation will provide for eligible charges arising out of the transportation for you to a qualified facility for further treatment.